asadfiroz/screen-share-pipeline/README.md

 (Open it on a phone, allow the camera, and point the back camera at a screen.)

-## The idea
+## Problem statement

-Sometimes you cannot share your screen the normal way.
-A simple alternative is to point a phone camera at the screen.
-The problem is that a phone photo of a screen is tilted, warped, and hard to read.
-This project fixes that automatically: it finds the screen in the camera view and corrects it to a clean, head on, readable image in real time.
+Remote collaboration depends heavily on screen sharing, yet screen sharing is often unavailable.
+Corporate security policies, locked down or air gapped machines, examination settings, and legacy systems frequently block or do not support it.
+In these cases the only practical way to show a screen to a remote person is to capture it optically with a second device, such as a phone camera.
+An optical capture of a display is degraded by perspective distortion, variable lighting and glare, motion blur, and limited resolution, which makes the content hard to read.

+This project studies real time detection and rectification of a display surface from a handheld camera, performed entirely on device in a web browser, with no installed software and no server.
+The core technical task is to localize the four corners of a screen in a camera frame and then apply a homography that maps the screen to a flat, head on, readable view.

+## Approach and contributions

+- A fully client side, server free pipeline: camera capture, screen corner detection, homography based rectification, and image enhancement, all running in the browser.
+- A small corner regression convolutional network exported to ONNX and run in the browser with WebAssembly, so no specialized hardware or app install is needed.
+- A two part data strategy: a procedural generator that renders synthetic laptop scenes with exact corner labels, and an auto labeling method that reuses a classical detector to label real photographs with no manual annotation.

+This problem is related to document image rectification and quadrilateral document detection used in mobile document scanners.
+Screens differ from documents because they emit light, show arbitrary and changing content, have bezels, and produce glare and reflections, which motivates a learned detector built specifically for screens.

 ## How it works (the pipeline)